Healthy Homes Assessment Pukerua Bay

 Home Assessments Pukerua Bay for Rental Properties

-There are a myriad of things you should look for when conducting an home review to determine if your rental property meets the minimum requirements of the Healthy Homes Standards.
-The most common are:
+There are a variety of things to check during the house assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+A few examples are:

 • Do you have enough drainage? draught-stopping?

-The repercussions of not having a Healthy home that is in compliance with lawful Residential Tenancies Act and consequently getting on the wrong side of the tenant services ruling could be significant for property managers and landlords.
-For professional guidance, contact us today to book your rental properties home assessment.
+The consequences of not having a Healthy Home with regard to the Residential Tenancies Act and consequently falling on the wrong side of an tenant solutions ruling can have a significant impact for property managers and landlords.
+For expert advice get in touch today to schedule your rental property home evaluation.

 home assessments for rental properties